jewels76/jewels86/README.md

 Fun fact: I like naming my projects after gemstones

 Projects I'm working on:
 - Topaz: A dashboard/workspace site to manage everything in one place.
+(1%, started)
+- Azotic Topaz: Topaz, but as a dasktop application.
+(1%)
 - Tourmaline: A fast web spider.
+(50%, Spider + GUI done)
 - Aquamarine: A HTTP/HTTPS request automator.
+(0%, haven't started)

-I have a group named the Gold Team (name in progress) who does development and white hat hacking.
+I have a group named the Gold Team (name in progress) and we do development and white hat hacking.
 You can contact me to join!